Pádraig Harrington: Personal life

 Harrington has known his wife Caroline since childhood.
-They were married in 1997 and have two sons: Patrick, born in 2003, and Ciarán, born in November 2007.
+They were married in 1997 and have two sons, born in 2003 and 2007.

-Harrington's eldest brother, Tadhg, is a professional golf coach who owns and teaches at the Harrington Golf Academy in Dublin, Ireland.

-Harrington is a distant cousin of former NFL quarterback Joey Harrington and 1995 World Series of Poker champion and author Dan Harrington.
+He is a distant cousin of former NFL quarterback Joey Harrington and 1995 World Series of Poker champion and author Dan Harrington.

 Harrington's given name "Pádraig" is the Irish Language version of the name Patrick, which is in common usage in Ireland.
-His four older brothers have Irish names as well (Tadhg, Columb, Fintan, and Fergal).

 Harrington's caddy since 2004 is Ronan Flood.
 Flood married Susie Gregan, the sister of Harrington's wife, in 2007.

 After leaving school, Harrington mixed amateur golf with studying accounting.
 He passed his final exams in 1994 to gain admittance to ACCA (Association of Chartered Certified Accountants).

 Harrington has undergone laser eye surgery in a bid to improve his game.